-Up to the end of January 2022 the study researchers from each site will invite expressions of interest from care homes within their locality.
+Researchers from each location will invite expressions of interest from care homes within their locality.
 Local area teams will introduce care homes owners and managers to the ENRICH events, social media and other industry forums.
 This will provide sufficient time for care homes to consider their involvement prior to consent being sought.